PEKTOP/metrics-api/README.md

 ## Metrics

 All endpoints have prefix `/v1`.

 All endpoints have fields: `id`, `time_start`, `time_end`.

-All fields of endpoints is required.
+All fields of endpoints is *required*.

 ### Activity